 - Tap Settings > [your name] > iCloud.

 - Turn on/off each app you want to remove from the backup.
 If you delete content from an iOS device with automatic backups enabled, that content will also delete from iCloud.

-How to transfer data to new phone using iCloud
+How to transfer data to a new phone using iCloud

-First, you’ll need to back up everything from your old phone—follow the instructions on how to backup to iCloud from earlier in this article.
+First, you'll need to back up everything from your old phone—follow the instructions on how to backup to iCloud above.

 - Follow the prompts to set up your device until you reach the Apps & Data screen.

 - Tap Restore from iCloud Backup, and sign in to iCloud with your Apple ID.

 - Go to Choose backup, and select from the list of iCloud backups.
 Each one should have a date and size.
 You may be asked to update your software.

 - When prompted, sign in with your Apple ID to restore your apps and purchases.